osmandapp/docs/content/osmand/plugins/trip-recording.md

 When a track is displayed on the map, on tapping it, the [context menu of the track](/osmand/map/track-context-menu) shows up.
 For the details of every available option, refer to the respective section of the current documentation.
 Here is an overview of options:

-- basic info to show the distance, ascending and descending areas, description and quick actions buttons, such as whether to show the track on the map, its appearance, points and if to place it for navigation;
+- basic info to show the distance, ascending and descending areas, description and quick action buttons, such as whether to show the track on the map, its appearance, points and if to place the track for navigation;

 - graphs for analysis of altitude and speed;